A GUIDE TO THE SYNCHROPHASE MU-1

 6. Antenna must be at least 50 feet long but 125 feet long is what the MU-1 was designed for and works best with.
 Longer antennas don't necessarily work better.
 You can disconnect the selectivity link if the antenna is longer than 125 feet otherwise the first stage won't tune.
 Try to have the antenna as high as possible.
 Also, these early battery radios were generally designed to work into an "end-fed wire antenna, sometimes called an "inverted L." These antennas are generally physically short for the frequency (AM BC band) and present a high impedance to the antenna stage of the receiver.
 This is what the antenna stage was designed to work with for an antenna.
 Other types may not work as well, especially low impedance antennas like dipoles or vertical antennas.

 7. Earth Ground was required when the receiver was operated on batteries.
-When using AC operated power supplies you can sometimes achieve ground via the power transformers and the house ground.
+When using AC operated power supplies you can sometimes achieve ground via coupling through the power transformers and the house ground.
 This can work okay but generally a real Earth connection is better.
 Ground rods are almost a necessity since very few houses still have all metal cold water pipes to connect to for Earth ground.

 If you aren't already set-up for running battery operated radios, it can be expensive and a real hassle to acquire everything that is necessary.
 Unfortunately, everything mentioned is required to operate the MU-1 or any other battery operated radio.
 There is an inexpensive A, B and C power supply kit that is available from Antique Electronics Supply in Tempe, AZ.
 It is priced at about $55 plus shipping.
 It is built onto a wooden board but does work really well for the price.
 I use a Lambda 5vdc 4A supply that is adjusted to +6.0vdc and then I use a vintage RCA Duo-Rectron B Eliminator that uses an 874 regulator tube so the output voltages are constant regardless of load.
 I use two sets of three AA batteries for C bias requirements or an adjustable Lambda supply if other, higher bias voltages are required.